pism/pism/doc/sphinx/manual/modeling-choices/computational/time.rst

 Time units in PISM's output files always contain a reference date because it is required by the CF metadata conventions.

+..
+FIXME: PISM does use a calendar, just not a "real" one (365_day).

 By default PISM does not use a calendar.
 This is appropriate for runs that do not require precise application of forcing data or reporting on particular dates (paleo-climate runs, for example).
 In this mode PISM ignores the reference date in time unit specifications